zmanphx/RPS-Multiplayer/README.md

 # RPS-Multiplayer
-RPS  (Rock paper Scizzors) multiplayer game using  Firebase database
+RPS  (Rock paper Scissors) multiplayer game using  Firebase database

 I am using  jquery animiation on the image buttons.
 When the player enters their name the 3 images appear.
 When the player picks one of the  button images as their choice the button dissappears.